yangshun/fate/README.md

 `useRequest` supports different request modes to control caching and data freshness.
 The available modes are:

-- `cache-or-network` (_default_): Returns data from the cache if available, otherwise fetches from the network.
+- `cache-first` (_default_): Returns data from the cache if available, otherwise fetches from the network.
-- `cache-and-network`: Returns data from the cache and simultaneously fetches fresh data from the network.
+- `stale-while-revalidate`: Returns data from the cache and simultaneously fetches fresh data from the network.
 - `network-only`: Always fetches data from the network, bypassing the cache.

 You can pass the request mode as an option to `useRequest`: